dedatyoma/portfolio/README.md

 3. E-commerce Website
 🧪 Tech stack: React, Redux Toolkit, Axios, MongoDB
 📄 Description: My final project at IT School Hillel — a small e-commerce platform with product listings, cart functionality, and backend integration (via MongoDB).
 Focused on modular code structure and asynchronous data fetching.

+Warning!
+Test-task folder has no files.
+The original Test-task project is in another branch